goetas/twital/doc/en/source/index.rst

 ************

 This is a open source project, contributors are welcome.
-If your are interested, you can contribute to documentation, source code, test suit or anythig else!
+If your are interested, you can contribute to documentation, source code, test suite or anything else!

 To start contributing right now, go to https://github.com/goetas/twital and  fork it!